Karnataka HC refuses to defer rape trial against Prajwal Revanna

 Bhavani Revanna's plea highlighted that Prajwal's previous counsel, advocate Arun G, had stepped down on April 23, shortly after the court denied a request to transfer the case.

-Following this, the trial court offered Prajwal the option of appointing a lawyer through the District Legal Services Authority , to which he replied that his family was arranging for private counsel.
+Following this, the trial court offered Prajwal the option of appointing a lawyer through the District Legal Services Authority (DLSA), to which he replied that his family was arranging for private counsel.

+Also Read - Bengaluru woman molested near Eco World IT park while returning home from work, FIR filed

 However, when no lawyer was engaged within the short period given, the court appointed Chief Legal Defence Counsel Jayashree RS as amicus curiae on April 29.
 The trial was then scheduled for daily hearings starting May 2.